Buffalo TeraStation Data Recovery

 Which Buffalo Model Do You Have, & Why Does It Change the Recovery Path?

 Bay count decides which RAID levels a Buffalo unit can run, & the RAID level decides the recovery path.
 A 1-bay or 2-bay LinkStation is limited to RAID 0 or RAID 1; a 4-bay or 8-bay TeraStation adds RAID 5, 6, & 10, with RAID 5 the factory default on the four-bay units.
-Every one of them shares the same XFS-over-mdadm split-boot layout.
+Every one of them shares the same mdadm-over-split-boot layout, with XFS on the data volume across the line and Btrfs on the TeraStation 6000 series.

 The architecture underneath is identical across the line: a small mirrored boot and firmware partition carved from the members, plus a separate larger XFS data partition on the same drives.
 What differs from model to model is the redundancy scheme on that data partition, & that is the part that decides how risky a rebuild is & how the members have to be imaged.